NimaSaed/G10B_Pharmacy_Inventory_management_System/README.md

 #####**HOW TO RUN THE SYSTEM**

 STEPS:
-      *1.Download xampp from xampp website
+      1.Download xampp from xampp website
-      *2.Install xampp in your computer
+      2.Install xampp in your computer
-      *3.Run xampp
+      3.Run xampp
-      *4.Start Apache and Mysql
+      4.Start Apache and Mysql
-      *5.Save the project files into the xampp htdocs folder *6.Import the pahrmacist.sql into the pharmacy database in phpmyAdmin *7.Click on web browser and type localhost/pms/index.php *8.
-Key in the username and password to access the pharmaceutical system.
+      5.Save the project files into the xampp htdocs folder 6.Import the pahrmacist.sql into the pharmacy database in phpmyAdmin 7.Click on web browser and type localhost/pms/index.php
+      8. Key in the username and password to access the pharmaceutical system.

 #####**CHOICE OF WEB COMPONENTS**

-*1.HTML
-*2.CSS
-*3.JAVASCRIPT
-*4.PHPMYADMIN
-*5.MYSQL
+  *HTML
+  *CSS
+  *JAVASCRIPT
+  *PHPMYADMIN
+  *MYSQL

 #####**CONTRIBUTION**